 To supplement our condensed consolidated financial statements presented in accordance with U.S. GAAP, we consider certain financial measures that are not prepared in accordance with GAAP, including non-GAAP gross margin, non-GAAP income from operations and operating margin, non-GAAP operating expenses, non-GAAP net income and free cash flow.
 These non-GAAP measures are not based on any standardized methodology prescribed by GAAP and are not necessarily comparable to similar measures presented by other companies.
-Non-GAAP gross margin is gross margin as reported on our condensed consolidated statements of operations, excluding the impact of stock-based compensation expense, which is a non-cash charge.
-Non-GAAP income from operations is operating income, as reported on our condensed consolidated statements of operations, excluding the impact of stock-based Non-GAAP operating margin is non-GAAP income from operations divided by revenue.
+Non-GAAP gross margin is gross margin as reported on our condensed consolidated statements of operations, excluding the impact of stock-based compensation expense, which is a non-cash charge, and non-cash asset acquisition related write-offs.
+Non-GAAP income from operations is operating income, as reported on our condensed consolidated statements of operations, excluding the impact of stock-based compensation expense and non-cash asset acquisition related write-offs.
+The non-cash asset acquisition related write-offs that we exclude from GAAP financial measures are expenses for intangible assets that have no future value, but these expenses do not include amortization related to the intangible assets that provide an ongoing benefit to our recurring operations.
+Non-GAAP operating margin is non-GAAP income from operations divided by revenue.
 Non-GAAP operating expenses exclude the impact of stock-based compensation expense.
-Non-GAAP net income is net income plus stock-based compensation expense, less the related tax effects.
+Non-GAAP net income is net income plus stock-based compensation expense and non-cash asset acquisition related write-offs, less the related tax effects.
 Free cash flow, an alternative non-GAAP measure of liquidity, is defined as net cash provided by operating activities less capital expenditures.